nextcloud/documentation/admin_manual/maintenance/update.rst

 Upgrade via built-in updater
 ============================

-The built-in updater automates many of the steps of upgrading an Nextcloud installation.
+The built-in updater automates many of the steps of upgrading a Nextcloud installation.
 It is useful for installations that do not have root access, such as shared hosting, for installations with a smaller number of users and data, and it automates updating